 $ su Password: # /usr/local/mysql/bin/mysqld_safe & # exit exit $

 We start the MySQL server.
-We change to the Linux root account and launch the mysqld_safe script.
-It is a MySQL server startup script.
+We change to the Linux root account and

 $ sudo passwd root Enter new UNIX password: Retype new UNIX password: passwd: password updated successfully $ su root Password: root@spartan:/usr/local/mysql#